choiboi/android-cropping-example/README.md

 Android Image Cropping Example
 ==============================

 ### This project is currently NOT BEING MAINTAINED.
 No SUPPORT is provided.
+Use at your own RISK.

 Introduction
 ------------